PerseusDL/perseusld/CODE_REVIEW.md

 	//------------------------------------------------------------

 This helps to isolate comments when the code isn't syntax highlighted.
 It also reminds me to keep my code less horizontal ( I don't want code to go beyond those dashes... it looks ugly to me ) and therefore more readable.
+Aesthetics can be used as a force for good and not just Hitlerian evil ;)

 Also comments explaining an "if" or similar statement should come right before the statement and not inside it.
-I may be alone in this but I find this more readable...
+I find this more readable...

 	//------------------------------------------------------------
 	//  we've come from a click on the more button